Neurocritical Care Fellowship

 Requirements

-Candidates must have completed an ACGME- or RCPSC-accredited program in the United States or Canada in one of the residency programs acceptable per UCNS program requirements: neurology, neurological surgery, internal medicine, anesthesiology, surgery, child neurology or emergency medicine.
+Candidates must have completed an ACGME- or RCPSC-accredited program in the United States or Canada in one of the residency programs acceptable per ACGME or UCNS program requirements: neurology, neurological surgery, internal medicine, anesthesiology, surgery, child neurology or emergency medicine.
 They must be board-certified or eligible for board certification in their primary specialty at the time they would commence neurocritical care fellowship training.

 How to Apply